ibericode/koko-analytics/README.md

 - No external services.
 Data is yours and yours alone.
 - No personal information or anything visitor specific is tracked.
-- Blazingly fast.
+- Fast!
 Handles thousands of daily visitors or sudden bursts of traffic without breaking a sweat.
+- Lightweight.
+Adds only 985 bytes of data to your pages.
 - Plug and play.
-Just install and activate the plugin and stats will automatically be recorded.
+Just install and activate the plugin and stats will be recorded right away.
 - Open-source (GPLv3 licensed).

 ### How to install